kirantatti2803/github-actions-course/README.md

-this has been updated to run the event type and activity type workflows
+this has been updated to run the event type and activity type workflows.

+dddsadsadsadsad
+asdsadasdasdasdsadasdasdasdasdaddd